Hautes-Alpes Enduro Safari

 A very good level of endurance fitness is essential for you to enjoy this trip.
 We will be moving at a steady pace for up to 8 hours some days, and descents are long and physically tiring.
 We will climb between 400 and 1200m each day, trying to alternate tougher days with relatively easier ones.
 Some of this climbing will involve pushing and carrying your bike so you should be prepared and fit enough for this.

 There are 6 days of guided riding, so no day off, on this trip, but obviously you are always welcome to join the driver in the van should you need a rest.

 If you are interested in joining the trip but unsure about your fitness or experience level, please contact us to discuss before booking.

 peace of mind

 Booking an expensive holiday such as the one we are offering can often come with many questions beforehand.
 Your safety and enjoyment are our ultimate priorities, and as such, you can rest assured that we are a professional operation, holding comprehensive Tour Operator Liability Insurance, as well as using a Serenity Travel Trust account to ensure our clients’ money is protected in the event of our financial failure, and to comply with the UK Government Package Tour Regulations Act.

 All guides are qualified, experienced, first-aid trained, insured, and fully licensed to guide in France, and our vehicle and driver are part of a professional transfer company operating in France.

-We are happy to answer any further questions you might have on the trip.
-The best way to contact us is via the form on our contact page.
+We are happy to answer any further questions you might have on the trip, and you can also find a section on overseas holidays on our FAQs page.
+The best way to contact us for any other questions is via the form on our contact page.

 how do i book a place?